dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_3/Day2Part5_partyRests/index.md

 After much deliberation, the team decided on a risky but potentially effective plan.
 They would try to sneak around the giants' prepared defenses and use the garbage chute to launch a surprise attack.
 Kalinar and Czolg would prepare to roll a barrel of crude oil down the main stairs as a distraction.
 Once the barrel was set in motion, Kalinar would join the rest of the team down the chute to ambush the giants.

+"Kalinar, Czolg, get the barrel ready," Oscorn ordered.
+"Silvius, you'll go down the chute first.
+We'll lower you slowly."

+Kalinar and Czolg nodded and headed off to retrieve the barrel, while Silvius approached the chute.
+He tied a sturdy rope around his waist, feeling the weight of the decision in his hands.
+With a deep breath, he began his descent, carefully navigating the turns in the slimy garbage chute.

+The rope grew tighter as Silvius' weight increased, testing the strength of their makeshift plan.
+He could feel the garbage slime coating his hands as he held on, the unpleasant texture a constant reminder of the danger below.
+Above, Oscorn and Czolg were carefully lowering the rope.

+As Silvius continued, Oscorn nearly lost his grip on the rope, but Czolg's quick reflexes saved it.
+Silvius sent a magical message to Oscorn, confirming he was still okay.
+"All good down here, keep it steady," his voice echoed in Oscorn's mind.

+Czolg continued to lower the rope, his muscles straining with the effort.
+Suddenly, the knot holding Silvius began to come loose.
+Oscorn lunged to grab it, his heart pounding.
+He managed to catch the rope but couldn't maintain his hold as it slipped through his fingers.

+Thinking quickly, Oscorn tried to shape the stone around the slipping rope with his magic.
+He missed.
+The rope slipped past, and Silvius plummeted down the chute.

+Silvius felt the rush of air as he fell but invoked his magic, slowing his descent to the rate of a feather.
+As he emerged into the main room, he saw a pool of lava directly below.
+With a swift incantation, he created a magical Wall of Force, transforming his fall into a slide.
+The wall pushed a menacing troll, who had been waiting to ambush, into the pool of lava with a horrific screech.

+Czolg was the first to leap down the chute after the falling rope, his massive form barreling through the narrow passage.
+Oscorn, quick to follow, jumped in right behind him.
+Kalinar hesitated for just a moment, casting a worried glance back up the chute before plunging in.
+ADC, taking a deep breath, finally followed suit.

+Silvius, already at the bottom, was suddenly struck by a fire giant.
+"Help!
+Sliding down shit chute!" he yelled, trying to fend off the giant's attack.

+One by one, the team slid down the chute.
+Silvius, seeing his friends coming down, cast Dimension Door and teleported back to the kitchen at the top of the chute.
+He quickly realized everyone was gone, so he jumped back down the chute to rejoin the fray.

+As he re-entered the battle, the troll in the lava died with a final screech.
+Fennuris emerged from the chute and immediately fired his bow at the giants, his arrows finding their marks.
+Czolg, ready for action, grew in size and readied an attack.

+Kalinar blasted the fire giant with a powerful spell, sending a shockwave through the room.
+Silvius summoned Kazik and quickly informed Oscorn, "I'm coming back down the chute!"

+Czolg engaged a troll with his spear, pinning it in place.
+Oscorn, moving north, struck the troll and shouted, "One is held!"

+With a mighty swing, Czolg landed a massive hit on the fire giant, followed by a critical strike with the back of his spear.
+ADC, casting a flame bolt, hit the held fire giant, adding to the onslaught.

+Silvius slid down and ignited his flame shortsword, striking the troll.
+Kalinar dashed forward, blasting the troll again.
+The troll, struggling to stand, swiped at Oscorn with its claws, but Oscorn retaliated with a divine strike.

+Fennuris, aiming true, shot the troll and killed it.
+Suddenly, a gnoll appeared and threw a spear, narrowly missing Silvius.
+More gnolls emerged, drawing their bows.

+Czolg, unstoppable, ran forward and killed the spear-throwing gnoll with a powerful hit.
+He then turned his attention to the next gnoll.
+ADC, observing the chaos, asked, "Can we wait for them to come here?"

+But Silvius, already in motion, ran at the gnolls and cast Spirit Guardians, summoning spectral protectors to aid in the battle.
+Kalinar, not missing a beat, unleashed another blast, targeting the remaining enemies.